RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 This pages contains all of the instructions and documentation on how to define an experiment for the Reflective Learning Chatbot in _config.json_.

+Sections 1-3 give you a quick overview of the structure of the experiment configuration file, as well as a short example to get started quickly.

+Sections 4 onwards contain detailed documentation of each part of the experiment, and show how to build an experiment configuration file from start to finish.

 ### Contents
 <ol>
   <li><a href="#Overview">Overview</a></li>